rbind/blog.jemu.name/content/posts/2020-06-04-some-light-web-scraping-of-the-new-atp-site/index.en.markdown

 Then there's **step 0** of web scraping:
 *Don't be a jerk to the site you're scraping*.
 In this case I don't think there's too much of a chance of me hammering the site in question too much, as I learned I'm going to need a total of *10* pages.
-So… I don't think I could do too much damage even if tried.
+So… I don't think I could do too much damage even if I tried.
 However, I will still use the {{< pkg "polite" >}} package because I wanted to try it out anyway, and from what I gather it's explicit purpose is to, well, be *polite* with your scraping while still being compatible with your standard {{< pkg "rvest" >}} workflow.

 Oh, and I totally forgot **step -1** of web scraping:
 *Make sure you actually have permission*.